cityssm/tv-display-docs/deviceSetup/linuxMint.md

 If successful, you should now be able to view the welcome configuration by visiting http://localhost/tv-display

-If required, clone the tv-display-ssm-public repository as well.
+If required, clone the [tv-display-ssm-public repository](https://github.com/cityssm/tv-display-ssm-public) as well.
+It contains additional content specific to City of Sault Ste.
+Marie TV displays, like a transit departure clock and a social media advertisement.

 ```bash
 /var/www/html$  sudo git clone https://github.com/cityssm/tv-display-ssm-public.git